andyr-dev/svg-generator/README.md

   ## Usage

-  To user SVG Generator, run index.js from the command line and answer the provided prompts to create an SVG file
+  To use SVG Generator, run index.js from the command line and answer the provided prompts to create an SVG file

   <br/>